shrooq713/VirtualTouristProj/README.md

 When you press the pin it takes you to image view which shows the pictures.
 If you would like to see another picture, you can click "New Collection".
-In case there is any picture you didn't like you, you can press long at the picture and it will be removed.

 The application offers the following features: